 - Pour batter from the blender into even size pancakes.
 I tend to stick to a medium to a small size so they’re easier to flip.

 - Cook until small bubbles begin to form on the top, and you see a slight browning when you slide your spatula beneath the pancakes.
 Flip, and cook evenly on the other side.

 I topped mine with grass fed butter and fresh berries today.
 They’re also awesome with nut butter, any kind of assorted fruit, coconut cream or Greek yogurt.

-To vary the recipe, try adding a scoop of protein powder, and/or adding a Tablespoon of cacao (dark chocolate) powder for a chocolate pancake.
+To vary the recipe, try adding a Tablespoon of cacao powder (dark chocolate) or chocolate protein powder for a chocolate pancake.

 You won’t need to add any sugar, thanks to the natural sweetness of the banana.